cosmos72/gomacro/doc/generics-wishlist.md

   There are still a couple of issues.

-  First issue: builtin integers and floats do not have any method, so they cannot implement `Ordered`.
+  First issue: basic integers and floats do not have any method, so they cannot implement `Ordered`.
   This can only be solved with a Go language specs change which adds methods to basic types.
   On the other hand user-defined types, including standard library ones as `time.Duration`, could add a method `Less()`.